jishilkp/jishil-kp/README.md

 ## Description

-A simple demo app that will descibe my profile information and works.
-It is build on top of the ionic 5 default tab template.
+A simple demo app that will describe my profile information and works.
+It is built on top of the ionic 5 default tab template.
 User has to Register with in the application to view the content.
 Firebase authentication using Email & Password is used to achieve the registration flow.

 ### Dependencies